canonical/terraform-provider-maas/docs/resources/volume_group.md

 ### Required

-- `block_devices` (List of String) The list of block device names to be included in this volume group.
+- `block_devices` (List of String) The list of block device ids to be included in this volume group.
 - `machine` (String) The machine identifier (system ID, hostname, or FQDN) that owns the volume group.
 - `name` (String) The name for this volume group